capnkenny/capnkenny.github.io/_posts/2020-05-15-makingAnEmulatorNRT.md

   - ~~Unity~~ (No C++)
   - ~~Unreal Engine~~
   - ~~CryEngine~~
   - NovelRT
   Why not make it in the engine I'm working on!?
 Surely nothing can go wrong, right?

 ## Going into NovelRT

   Since I'm (at the time of this being written) a member of the NovelRT Group, I guess it would be expected that a shameless plug is inserted into this post (it won't happen every time, I promise).

   For those who don't know, *NovelRT* is a cross-platform 2D game engine that is designed with an emphasis on Visual Novels (*cough*Novel*cough*) that can be found [here](https://github.com/novelrt/NovelRT).
 It can, however, also be used for other uses as well - [touhou] games, platformers, or anything that is in 2D perspective.
-And/or a game (I guess it doesn't actually have to be?).
 Regardless, knowing how much work we've put into it so far, I wanted to make something a little bit different than what was intended, and see how it reacts when using it to simulate a CPU and display for CHIP-8.

   So going forward, the plan of action was as such...
   - Implement the CPU and RAM